 As a Self-Training Handler, you choose the degree of Professional Training you require.
 We recommend at minimum that you attend Puppy School, especially if you have never owned a dog before.
 After this, you chose your training pace.
 Some Handlers find they need a lot of professional help to keep them on track with the training goals.
 Others find intermittent sessions sufficient.
 PAD does not set how many Professional Sessions a Team must attend.
 We assess the Team according to the Public Access Standards.
 However, a Team that cannot reach Public Access Standard after two years, will not be re-registered.
 This shows that either the Handler is not committed to training, or the dog is not suited to be an AD.

 DOES THE ASSOCIATION GHAD CERTIFY?

 No. We are not a GHAD training organisation.
 GHAD is a Queensland based certification, called PAT, for public access tested dogs, under the state legislation.
 PAD functions under the Federal legislation, and as an Australian wide association, not all our Handlers are based in Queensland.
 We do not PAT test or certify our Teams; we use a more stringent assessment involving both dog and Handler to ensure a national standard.

 WHY DOES PAD MAKE HANDLERS SIGN SO MANY FORMS?

 PAD was established to create a high standard of compliance, assessment, support and mentoring in a protected community for vulnerable persons.
 Many of our Teams, and families involve either minors or vulnerable persons.
-We have set the standard where all Association Members must hold WWCC and all Handlers over 18yrs must be eligible to hold one.
+We have set the standard where all Association Committee Members must hold WWCC and all Handlers over 18yrs must be eligible to hold one.
 This ensures our Teams are in as protected an environment as we can provide.
 Anyone not prepared to sign our standards forms, are not suited to PAD, nor PAD suited to them.
 We are ok with that.
 We are not about numbers, we are about community, support and safety.